| 1989 |

 | 1993 |

-The two zinc finger domains of GATA-1 have different DNA binding specificities: the C-terminal finger binds GAT(A/T) motifs alone, while binding of both fingers is required for (T/C)AAG core motifs. |
+The two zinc finger-like domains of GATA-1 have different DNA-binding specificities: the carboxy finger alone binds GAT(A/T) motifs associated with transcriptional activation, while both fingers together are required to bind (T/C)AAG motifs; the C-finger is the primary DNA-binding domain. |

-Random oligonucleotide selection, mutant GATA-1 binding assays, depurination analysis |
+Random oligonucleotide selection, EMSA with wild-type and mutant GATA-1 proteins, depurination analysis |

 The EMBO journal |